thenodeguy/node-express-auth-local-register/README.md

 # node-express-auth-local-register
 A basic and lean recipe for implementing user registration in a node express server.

-Includes a setup script which will create the 'local/users' table.

 Requirements
 -
-You will need a running MongoDb daemon.
+You will need a running MongoDB daemon.

 To install
 -
 npm install

-To setup
--
-node run-script setup

 To run
 -